Penny Tallents

 Evening

-I usually have sessions available during the daytime on Mondays, Tuesdays and Fridays, and Friday evenings.
+My usual session times are during the morning and early afternoon on Mondays, Tuesdays and Fridays.
 Please get in touch to ask about my current availability.

 Type of session